Infanta Amalia of Spain: Later life and death

 Although Infanta Amalia lived for the rest of her life in Munich, she remained attached to her native country.
 She visited Spain often and her eldest son Prince Ludwig Ferdinand of Bavaria was born at the royal palace of Madrid.
 She spent the winters at the residence of Munich and the summers at Nymphenburg Palace.
 Her husband died in 1875; Amalia outlived him by thirty years.

 Amalia maintained her affiliation with Spain in the next generation.
-All of her five children spoke Spanish fluently and she encouraged her son Ludwig Ferdinand to marry her niece and goddaughter Infanta Maria de la Paz of Spain.
+All of her five children spoke Spanish fluently and she encouraged her son Ludwig Ferdinand to marry her niece and goddaughter Infanta María de la Paz of Spain.
 The couple married in 1883.

 She died in Nymphenburg Palace, aged 70, on 27 August 1905 and was interred at St. Michael's Church, Munich.